sindresorhus/ky/readme.md

 Type: `string` [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL)

 When specified, `prefixUrl` will be prepended to `input`.
 The prefix can be any valid URL, either relative or absolute.
+A trailing slash `/` is optional, one will be added automatically, if needed, when joining `prefixUrl` and `input`.

 Useful when used with [`ky.extend()`](#kyextenddefaultoptions) to create niche-specific Ky-instances.